mjendza/ksef-mcp/README.md

 MCP server for read-only access to Polish KSeF (Krajowy System e-Faktur / National e-Invoice System).

+## My DEV Configuration
+- Build
+- enter your NIP, token, and environment in `claude-code/.mcp.json` (or use environment variables directly)
+- Restart Claude Code to pick up the new MCP server configuration
+- Run Commands like `/last-received`

 ## Configuration

 Add to your MCP client configuration (e.g. `claude_desktop_config.json`):